 Where is Aracena?

 Aracena is a town located in South West Spain.
 In the province of Huelva in Andalusia, Aracena is the main town in the Sierra of Aracena.
-With around 8,000 inhabitants its not a large place, yet there is plenty to visit and enjoy in this quaint town.
+It´s population is around 8,000 inhabitants, so its not a large place, yet there is plenty to visit and enjoy in this quaint town.
+The closest international airports are Seville and Malaga.

 - 89kms from Sevilla